 \subsection{Benchmarks}

-In this section, we briefly introduce some public benchmarks established for low-resource KE, as shown in Table~\ref{tab:datasets}.
-Note that while the benchmarks listed in Table~\ref{tab:datasets} are especially established for low-resource settings, there are also some public KE benchmarks in general scenarios, and low-resource KE methods can directly sample part of the data from them, like in \cite{EMNLP2020_RCEE}.
-We list some widely-used benchmarks for KE\footnote{\url{https://github.com/zjunlp/IEDatasetZoo}.} in general scenarios and provide a KE toolkit\footnote{\url{https://github.com/zjunlp/DeepKE}.}.
+In this section, we briefly introduce some public benchmarks specially established for low-resource {\ours}, as shown in Table~\ref{tab:datasets}.
+Besides, there are also some low-resource {\ours} methods \cite{EMNLP2020_RCEE} directly sampling part of data from public {\ours} benchmarks in general scenarios.